omundy/learn-git-milestones/README.md

 ## Basic Git workflows
-You should be able to perform a basic Git workflow using Github.com, the command line, Github Desktop, and Git in Atom.
+You should be able to perform a basic Git workflow using Github.com, the command line, Github Desktop, and Git in a preferred text editor (e.g. Atom or Visual Studio).
 Using four different interfaces will give you practice and help you understand Git better.
 You've already forked and made a commit on Github.com so let's move to Github Desktop ...

 ### In Github Desktop